iliff/knowledge-retriever/README.md

 Code is under models/filter.py.

 ### T5
-This portion has been taken from this github :- https://github.com/patil-suraj/question_generation Scraped slack data was pre-processed and used for finetuning.
-And then QA task was used to generate question answer pairs.
+This model can be used to generate questions from context-answer pairs.

 ### Retriever/Reader Model
 The retriever model is responsible for finding the best documents to answer a given question.